Oyl-Wallet/oyl-amm/README.md

-# swap.oyl.io
+# OYL AMM

-Contracts for generic AMM pools and Oylswap
+Contracts for AMM pools, modeled like Uniswap V2